TommyJackson85/techfix_overlap/README-CONTRIBUTORS.md

-# Contributions
+# Contributions (not finished documenting)

 Currently looking for contributions in the following areas.

 First Priority:
 - Documentation reviews
-    - Readme Contributors page (this page) - to see if it clarifies how to set up the template in a local environment and to put the prerequisites and setup instructions into practice.
-If it does not work, this document could be updated to clarify the instructions better.
+    - Readme Contributors page (this page) - The setup guide for this application is unfinished.
+For now it is the main priority.
+Looking for developers to pull this application and try and set up a Django developers environment.
+Developers may refer to the [Django Setup guide from Mozilla](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django) in the mean time, in trying to set it up.
+Please highlight noted bugs as issue reports.
     - Main Readme file - To see what we can change or edit.
 Much of the document is very descriptive and long and could be edited down futher.

 Second Priority: